 In contrast to VMs, Docker images tend to be very small, a couple hundred megabytes, maybe even tens.
 While images for VMs tends to be upwards of twenty gigabytes.
 This is because contrary to a container, there is way more overhead involved, such as the operating system, hardware, dependencies, and so on; while a container only contains a minimal operating system and the application you want to run on it, as well as any dependencies it might have.

 However, this difference is going to be less drastic in this implementation, because the application we are running is quite large, and needs a good few dependencies.
-Nevertheless, the size of the image that runs SDTF should not exceed thee gigabytes, which is still a significant decrease.
+Nevertheless, the size of the image that runs SDTF should not exceed three gigabytes, which is still a significant decrease.

 Flexibility

 Another great boon for containers is their start-up speed.
 Once you have built a container image, you can start up a container fairly quickly, in a matter of seconds even.
-Starting up a VM Takes way longer than that, and could even take a couple of minutes.
+Starting up a VM takes way longer than that, and could even take a couple of minutes.
 This time gain is probably negligible in the bigger picture of this project, as it is only necessary to start up the container once before you run the tests, and then it runs for a couple hours.

 Utilizing Docker Compose, it is possible to bundle multiple container images together in a service.
 Doing this provides a couple of interesting features, but more on that later.